Particular/docs.particular.net/servicecontrol/capacity-and-planning.md

 The ServiceControl HTTP API provides a JSON stream of audited and error messages (headers, body, and context) that can be imported into another database.

+> [!NOTE]
-NOTE: The ServiceControl HTTP API is subject to changes and enhancements that may not be backward compatible.
+> The ServiceControl HTTP API is subject to changes and enhancements that may not be backward compatible.
 Use of the HTTP API by third parties is discouraged at this time.

 ## Throughput